-Align the notch in the stationary seal seat with the roll pin (4) and press the stationary seat and its Oring into the seal plate until fully seated in the seal plate bore.
+Align the notch in the stationary seal seat with the roll pin (4) and press the stationary seat and its O-ring into the seal plate until fully seated in the seal plate bore.
 A push tube cut from a length of plastic pipe would aid this process.
 The I.D. of the tube should be slightly larger than the O.D. of the shaft sleeve (7).

 Install the shaft sleeve O-ring (8) in the groove in the I.D. of the sleeve.
-Lubricate the O-ring and the O.D. of the shaft sleeve with "P-80[®] Emulsion" or water.
+Lubricate the O-ring and the O.D. of the shaft sleeve with "P $-80^{\ensuremath{\circledast}}$ Emulsion" or water.
 Do not use oil or any substitute lubricant other than water.

-Slide the rotating portion of the seal assembly onto the shaft sleeve until the rotating element is just flush with the undercut end of the sleeve.
-Slide the shaft sleeve and rotating portion of the seal onto the shaft until the sealing faces contact.
-Continue to push the shaft sleeve until it seats squarely against the step on the impeller shaft.
+Slide the rotating subassembly (consisting of the rotating element, retainer and bellows) onto the sleeve until the rotating element is just flush with the chamfered end of the sleeve.
+Slide the shaft sleeve and rotating subassembly onto the shaft until the seal faces contact and the shaft sleeve seats against the shoulder on the impeller shaft.
+Install the seal spring and spring centering washer.